AntoineDecamps/AntoineDecamps/README.md

 A passionnate and eager to learn web developer from Belgium 🤖

+## 🌱 About me

+My life changed when I discovered development and programming.
+As a previous financial auditor and marketer, I decided to invest myself 100% into becoming a developer and never been more happier since then.
+I'm really looking forwards to keep learning and improving everyday.

+I'm currently mainly focusing on JavaScript which I love !

 <a href="mailto:antoine.ram16@gmail.com"><img src="https://img.shields.io/badge/Mail-%23DD0031.svg?&logo=gmail&logoColor=white"/></a>
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/antoinedecamps/)

+## ⌨️ As a developer
 🔭 My current side-project is [VB-CREATION](https://github.com/AntoineDecamps/VB-project), a showcase website for client that allows him to show his beautiful work and manage his content.

 📌 Last project in React : [Cheese&Wine](https://github.com/O-clock-Fantasy/fromages-et-vin-front) as Lead Dev Front, teaming up with Symfony Devs for the back-end part of the project.